quii/go-specs-greet/README.md

 Now, imagine your CTO has now decided that gRPC is _the future_.
 She wants you to expose this same functionality over a gRPC server whilst maintaining the existing HTTP server.

 This is an example of **accidental complexity**.
-Remember, accidental complexity is the complexity we have to deal with because we're working with computers, stuff like networks, disks, APIs, e.t.c.
+Remember, accidental complexity is the complexity we have to deal with because we're working with computers, stuff like networks, disks, APIs, e.t.c. **The essential complexity has not changed**, so we shouldn't have to change our specifications.

-Many repository structures and design patterns are mainly dealing with this concern.
+Many repository structures and design patterns are mainly dealing with separating types of complexity.
 For instance, "ports and adapters" ask that you separate your domain code from anything to do with accidental complexity; that code lives in an "adapters" folder.

+### Making the change easy

 Sometimes, it makes sense to do some refactoring _before_ making a change.